adeleyeMV/Countdown-app/README.md

 # Countdown Timer
+## Description
+A simple and intuitive Python application designed to help users manage time effectively.
+This countdown timer allows you to set a specific duration and alerts you when the time is up, making it perfect for study sessions, cooking, workouts, or any other timed activities.

 ## Contributing
 Contributions are welcome!
 If you’d like to add new programs, fix bugs, or improve existing code, follow these steps: